-Sometimes OpenVPN will not respond to ping on certain virtual addresses used solely for routing endpoints when using the net30 topology.
-Do not rely on pinging the OpenVPN endpoint addresses as a means of determining if the tunnel is passing traffic properly.
-Instead, ping something in the remote subnet, such as the LAN IP of the server.
+When using the older net30 topology, OpenVPN will not respond to ping on certain virtual addresses used solely for routing endpoints.
+Thus, in net30 topology mode pinging the OpenVPN endpoint addresses is unreliable as a means of determining if the tunnel is passing traffic properly.
+Instead, ping something inside the remote subnet, such as the LAN IP address of the peer.

 As 192.168.1.5 is only a virtual IP address inside the OpenVPN server, used as an endpoint for routes, OpenVPN doesn’t bother to answer pings on this address, while the 192.168.1.1 is a real IP address in the servers O/S, so it will reply to pings.

 This may seem a little counter-intuitive as an OpenVPN server interface may look

 tun0: flags=8051<UP,POINTOPOINT,RUNNING,MULTICAST> metric 0 mtu 1500 inet6 fe80::202:b3ff:fe03:8028%tun0 prefixlen 64 scopeid 0xc inet 192.168.100.1 --> 192.168.100.2 netmask 0xffffffff Opened by PID 27841